25+ Chemistry Research Topics + Research Ideas in Chemistry for High School Students in 2025

 This article provides only a small glimpse into the endless possibilities of chemistry research, but hopefully, the variety of different fields that chemistry is involved in piqued your interest; whether you’d like to learn more about climate change, computers, or biology, there is definitely an applicable chemistry research project that you can do.

-If you are passionate about chemistry and hope to do advanced research under expert mentorship, consider applying to the Lumiere Scholar Program.
+If you are passionate about chemistry research topics and research ideas in chemistry and hope to do advanced research in chemistry under expert mentorship, consider applying to the Lumiere Scholar Program.
 You can find the application form here.

 Lydia is currently a sophomore at Harvard University, studying Molecular and Cellular Biology.
 During high school, she pursued engineering activities like attending the Governor's School of Engineering and Technology.
 In her spare time, she likes to create digital art while listening to music.